sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-04-Code Smells.md

         return new BufferedReader(fileReader);
     }

-    public String[] reader.getNextRowAsStringArray(reader) {
+    public String[] reader.getNextRow(reader) {
         String firstLine = reader.readLine();
         firstLine = firstLine.strip();
         return firstLine.split(",");
     }

-    public String getStrippedStringAsUppercase(String string) {
+    public String toStrippedUppercase(String string) {
         String strippedString = strip.strip();
         return strippedString.toUppercase();
     }
 ```

 Does this take up more space?
 Yes.
 However, now the code is easier to understand, as each individual function has a single clear purpose.
 Additionally, each function may be more re-usable, meaning we won't have to rewrite repeated functionality later as needed.
+Each function is also individually testable.

 ## Conclusion